LearnWeb3DAO/Advanced-Solidity-Topics/README.md

 A parent contract which has a function that can be overridden by a child contract must be declared as a `virtual` function.

-A child contrant that is going to override a parent function must use the `override` keyword.
+A child contract that is going to override a parent function must use the `override` keyword.

 The order of inheritance matters if parent contracts share methods or attributes by the same name.